JimP-lab/FitnessChallenger/README.md

-This is Fitness challenger app which allows users to add their Fintess Challenge.
+ Fitness challenger is an app
+that allows users to add their Fintess Challenge.
-This app was created By using html css and javascipt.
+This app was created By using html css javascipt,and prompt engineering.
 This app was hosted by using tiiny.host.
 And it was converted by a web app into a mobile app using webintoapp.com in 2 minutes.